ThaneGallo/GuitarPedal/Documentation/Software_Design.md

 # How-To

-First a DC Block (fucntions as high pass filter) funcition is to be called to prime the data for processing moving 0-4096 to -1 to 1.
+First a DC Block (fucntions as high pass filter) funcition is to be called to prime the data for processing moving 0-MAX_ADC_VAL to -1 to 1.

 ## Digital Filtering
 All filters supported by the project begin with the below function:

-create_filter(filter *filter, enum filter_type type, uint8_t order, float Q, float cutoff)
+'''create_filter(Filter *filter, enum filter_type type, uint8_t order, float Q, float cutoff)'''

 This takes a pointer to the filter struct and calculates all of the coefficients necessary for the IIR based on the desired cutoff, order, and Q factor for the sharpness of the filter (above .707 starts resonance around the cutoff)

-Then after the filter is made you simply use filter_data_iir(float *data, filter *filter, uint8_t size) which processes the data before it gets sent to the dac_buffer for playback.
+Then after the filter is made you simply use

+''' filter_data_iir(float *data, filter *filter, uint8_t size) which processes the data before it gets sent to the dac_buffer for playback. '''

+## Delay

+Creating the delay struct occurs when you use the following

+''' create_delay(Delay* delay, float delay_ms); '''

+This just creates the delay object which contains a few sub-buffers to store and combine information as it is processed within the below function:

+''' process_delay(float* data, Delay* delay, float attenuation) '''

 ## Gain and Distortion